 Each updated publication for Job Start Payment statistics will include revisions of the numbers of applications received and processed, processing times, and payment values going back to August 2020.
 This is because each time figures are published they will be based from a new 100% data cut from the case management system, which can include retrospective changes to data going back to August 2020 as described in the How the data is collected section.
 Months that are more recent tend to be subject to a greater degree of revision than more distant ones.

 Data Quality

 Rounding and Disclosure Control

 Application and outcome figures have been rounded to the nearest five for disclosure control.
 Data has been suppressed where it would disclose fewer than five applications or payments.
-Due to the short time period covered in the publication, some breakdowns of data have had high amounts of suppression applied due to small numbers.
-As future publications will be based on a larger number of applications, there will likely be less small cohorts requiring suppression.

 Missing and Duplicate Applications